Photography composition: rule of thirds

 So, now we know to place our subject on the vertical line when our subject is vertical.
 Naturally, when they are horizontal, you would concentrate on the bottom horizontal line.
 We know that when the horizon is in frame, it should be at either the top or the bottom horizontal line.
 We also know that the intersections where the lines meet is the where we should be placing our subject’s eye when we’re close, or their head when we’re a little further away.

-Applying the rule of thirds
+Applying the rule of thirds in composition

 When you take a photograph, ask yourself: